25 best Western films of all time, according to critics

 - Metascore: 85

 This Western survival film follows a group of settlers traveling across an Oregon desert.
-It becomes apparent that their guide has gotten them lost.
+It becomes apparent that their guide is lost.
 The ensemble cast includes Michelle Williams, Bruce Greenwood, Shirley Henderson, and Neal Huff.

 - Director: Clint Eastwood